TIBCOSoftware/snappy-on-k8s/charts/jupyter-with-spark/README.md

   $ export JUPYTER_SERVICE_IP=$(kubectl get svc --namespace default jupyter-notebook-jupyter-with-spark -o jsonpath='{.status.loadBalancer.ingress[0].ip}')
   $ echo http://$JUPYTER_SERVICE_IP:{{ .Values.jupyterService.port }}
 ```
-  *NOTE*: It may take a few minutes before the LoadBalancer IP is available.
+  *NOTE*: It may take a few minutes before the LoadBalancer's IP is available.
 You can watch the status of by running `kubectl get svc -w jupyter-notebook-jupyter-with-spark`

 # Running Spark application via notebook
-While creating the SparkContext, user must set the "spark.master" in SparkConf as given below, to be able to launch the driver and executors on the kubernetes cluster.
+While creating the SparkContext, in addition to the usual conf settings required to launch Spark on kubernetes, user must
+also set the "spark.master" in SparkConf as given below, to be able to launch the driver and executors on the kubernetes cluster.

 ```python
 conf.set("spark.master", "k8s://https://{}:{}".format(